RichardOhata/COMP-8552-Project/README.md

 # Reflex

-A 2D platformer built with SDL3, CLion, Tiled, for COMP 8552
+A 2D platformer built with SDL3, C++, CLion, Tiled, for COMP 8552

+Game involves precise movement and timings where your objective to navigate through hazard-filled levels and parrying incoming projectiles, all while collect coins in order to progress.

 ## How to Install
 1. Install release build